planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 The first place to start is the `request-catalog` command, which generates all the JSON for the [catalog source](https://developers.planet.com/docs/subscriptions/source/#catalog-source-type) block.
-The core of this is quite similar to a Data API search requests, though with more required fields.
+The core of this is quite similar to a Data API search request, though with more required fields.
 The minimal required commands would be a request like:

 ```